aaronland/fingerprint/README.md

 Notes:

-* This has been tests on desktop Firefox and Safari and iOS.
+* This has been tested on desktop Firefox and Safari and iOS.
 * Offline support (service workers) for the demo application is not enabled at this time (see comments below).

 ## Install